-Prior to 1978, agriculture is included in industry, and no detailed industry subsector data are available.
+Prior to 1978, agriculture is included in industry, and no detailed industry sub-sector data are available.

-General notes in the 2023 edition, some values for biogases, renewable municipal waste and non-renewable municipal waste were revised.
+In the 2023 edition, some values for biogases, renewable municipal waste and non-renewable municipal waste were revised.
 The revisions are mainly in the transformation sector and cover the years 1990-2021.